National support organisations

 Publishes information for parents, people with dyspraxia and professionals.
 Organises conferences, and supports a network of local groups.

-We are still adding to this list - if you know of any other services we should include, please contact Scott Hall at email@example.com.
+We are still adding to this list - if you know of any other services we should include, please contact the Adult Commissioning Team at firstname.lastname@example.org.

 Back to Autism page.